Pseudofinite groups and VC-dimension: The local logic topology and

 \section{The local logic topology and $G^0$}

-Recall from \cite[Lemma 2.7]{PilCLG} that, if $\Gamma$ is a type-definable bounded-index subgroup of $G$, then we have the \emph{logic topology} on $G/\Gamma$ under which $G/\Gamma$ is a compact (Hausdorff) topological group (assuming $\Gamma$ is normal).
+Recall from \cite[Lemma 2.7]{PilCLG} that, if $\Gamma$ is a type-definable bounded-index subgroup of $G$, then we have the \emph{logic topology} on $G/\Gamma$ under which $G/\Gamma$ is a compact (Hausdorff) space, and a topological group when $\Gamma$ is normal.
 In particular, $X\seq G/\Gamma$ is closed if $\{x\in G:x\Gamma\in X\}$ is type-definable.
-In this section we show that if $\Gamma$ is $\delta^r$-type-definable, for some invariant $\delta(x,\ybar)$, then it suffices to consider $\delta^r$-type-definable sets in the construction of the logic topology on $G/\Gamma$.
-Many aspects of this are probably in the folklore, and so some proofs will be brief.
+In this section we show that if $\Gamma$ is $\delta$-type-definable, for some invariant $\delta(x,\ybar)$, then it suffices to consider $\delta$-type-definable sets in the construction of the logic topology on $G/\Gamma$.
+Certain aspects of this are likely in the folklore, and so some proofs will be brief.

-\begin{lemma} Fix an invariant formula $\delta(x,\ybar)$ and suppose $\Gamma\leq G$ is $\delta^r$-type-definable of bounded index.
+\begin{lemma} Fix an invariant formula $\delta(x,\ybar)$ and suppose $\Gamma\leq G$ is $\delta$-type-definable of bounded index.
 Then, for any $\cL(G)$-formula $\phi(x)$, the set

-is $\delta^r$-type-definable. \end{lemma} \begin{proof} First, since $\Gamma$ is $\delta^r$-type-definable, it follows from saturation of $G$ that $X$ is type-definable (\emph{a priori}, using $\phi(x)$ and existential quantification over $\delta^r$-formulas).
-We need to show that $X$ is type-definable by $\delta^r$-formulas.
-By a \emph{$(\delta^r)\inv$-formula} we mean a formula of the form $\phi(x\inv)$ where $\phi(x)$ is a $\delta^r$-formula.
-A \emph{$(\delta^r)\inv$-type} is a small consistent set of $(\delta^r)\inv$-formulas.
+is $\delta$-type-definable. \end{lemma} \begin{proof} First, since $\Gamma$ is $\delta$-type-definable, it follows from saturation of $G$ that $X$ is type-definable (\emph{a priori}, using $\phi(x)$ and existential quantification over $\delta$-formulas).
+We need to show that $X$ is type-definable by $\delta$-formulas.
+By a \emph{$\delta\inv$-formula} we mean a formula of the form $\phi(x\inv)$ where $\phi(x)$ is a $\delta$-formula.
+A \emph{$\delta\inv$-type} is a small consistent set of $\delta\inv$-formulas.